-- (d) Take and pass the examination required by Section 2941 unless otherwise exempted by the board under this chapter. - (e) Show by evidence satisfactory to the board that he or she has completed training in the detection and treatment of alcohol and other chemical substance dependency.
-This requirement applies only to applicants who matriculate on or after September 1, 1985. - (f) (1) Show by evidence satisfactory to the board that he or she has completed coursework in spousal or partner abuse assessment, detection, and intervention.
-This requirement applies to applicants who began graduate training during the period commencing on January 1, 1995, and ending on December 31, 2003. - (2) An applicant who began graduate training on or after January 1, 2004, shall show by evidence satisfactory to the board that he or she has completed a minimum of 15 contact hours of coursework in spousal or partner abuse assessment, detection, and intervention strategies, including knowledge of community resources, cultural factors, and same gender abuse dynamics.
-An applicant may request an exemption from this requirement if he or she intends to practice in an area that does not include the direct provision of mental health services. - (3) Coursework required under this subdivision may be satisfactory if taken either in fulfillment of other educational requirements for licensure or in a separate course.
-This requirement for coursework shall be satisfied by, and the board shall accept in satisfaction of the requirement, a certification from the chief academic officer of the educational institution from which the applicant graduated that the required coursework is included within the institution's required curriculum for graduation. - (g) An applicant holding a doctoral degree in psychology from an approved institution is deemed to meet the requirements of this section if all both of the following are true: - (1) The approved institution offered a doctoral degree in psychology designed to prepare students for a license to practice psychology and was approved by the Bureau for Private Postsecondary and Vocational Education on or before July 1, 1999. - (2) The approved institution has not, since July 1, 1999, had a new location, as described in Section 94823.5 of the Education Code. - (3)The approved institution is not a franchise institution, as defined in Section 94729.3 of the Education Code. - SEC.
-33. Section 3057 of the Business and Professions Code is amended to read: - 3057. (a) The board may issue a license to practice optometry to a person who meets all of the following requirements:
+(d) Take and pass the examination required by Section 2941 unless otherwise exempted by the board under this chapter.

+(e) Show by evidence satisfactory to the board that he or she has completed training in the detection and treatment of alcohol and other chemical substance dependency.
+This requirement applies only to applicants who matriculate on or after September 1, 1985.

+(f) (1) Show by evidence satisfactory to the board that he or she has completed coursework in spousal or partner abuse assessment, detection, and intervention.
+This requirement applies to applicants who began graduate training during the period commencing on January 1, 1995, and ending on December 31, 2003.

+(2) An applicant who began graduate training on or after January 1, 2004, shall show by evidence satisfactory to the board that he or she has completed a minimum of 15 contact hours of coursework in spousal or partner abuse assessment, detection, and intervention strategies, including knowledge of community resources, cultural factors, and same gender abuse dynamics.
+An applicant may request an exemption from this requirement if he or she intends to practice in an area that does not include the direct provision of mental health services.

+(3) Coursework required under this subdivision may be satisfactory if taken either in fulfillment of other educational requirements for licensure or in a separate course.
+This requirement for coursework shall be satisfied by, and the board shall accept in satisfaction of the requirement, a certification from the chief academic officer of the educational institution from which the applicant graduated that the required coursework is included within the institution's required curriculum for graduation.

+(g) An applicant holding a doctoral degree in psychology from an approved institution is deemed to meet the requirements of this section if both of the following are true:

+(1) The approved institution offered a doctoral degree in psychology designed to prepare students for a license to practice psychology and was approved by the former Bureau for Private Postsecondary and Vocational Education on or before July 1, 1999.

+(2) The approved institution has not, since July 1, 1999, had a new location, as described in Section 94823.5 of the Education Code.

+SEC.
+48, SEC.
+33. Section 3057 of the Business and Professions Code is amended to read:

+3057. (a) The board may issue a license to practice optometry to a person who meets all of the following requirements:

-- (1) Has a degree as a doctor of optometry issued by an accredited school or college of optometry. - (2) Has successfully passed the licensing examination for an optometric license in another state. - (3) Submits proof that he or she is licensed in good standing as of the date of application in every state where he or she holds a license, including compliance with continuing education requirements. - (4)Submits proof that he or she has been in active practice in a state in which he or she is licensed for a total of at least 5,000 hours in five of the seven consecutive years immediately preceding the date of his or her application under this section.
+(1) Has a degree as a doctor of optometry issued by an accredited school or college of optometry.

+(2) Has successfully passed the licensing examination for an optometric license in another state.

+(3) Submits proof that he or she is licensed in good standing as of the date of application in every state where he or she holds a license, including compliance with continuing education requirements.